bom-d-van/parkour/README.md

 parkour
 =======

-Providing your go project a simple, clean and powerful configuration interface, on both command line and programming level.
+Providing your go project a simple, clean and convinent configuration interface, on both command line and programming level.